ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

       - db : it contains the derby database, tables and few table with the data.
       - run.jar : Executable jar to download the s/w.
       - MANIFEST.MF : Third Party libraries information.
-   3. Click the 'run.jar' to initiate the process.
+   3. Click the 'run.jar or run.bat' to initiate the setup process.

    When user clicks on the 'run.jar' it does the following :
    1. It loads the binary repository URL from property file.